May 31st is International No Tobacco Day. Fight smoking positively

 3

-2. Do you find it difficult to refrain from smoking in places where smoking is prohibited?
+2. Is it difficult for you to refrain from smoking in places where smoking is prohibited?
 Yes 1

-3. What cigarette can you easily give up?
+3. Which cigarette can you easily give up?
 First cigarette in the morning

 1